awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 `name`
 Type: String
 Required: No
 The name of the volume\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.
-This name is referenced in the `sourceVolume` parameter of container definition `mountPoints`\.
+This name is referenced in the `sourceVolume` parameter of container definition `mountPoints` object\.

 `host`
 Required: No